Higher Derivative Sigma Models: Discussion and conclusions

 \section{Discussion and conclusions}

 We have seen a variety of outcomes for the running couplings and for the comparison with other methods.
 The techniques that correctly identify physical running couplings in standard theories using a mass independent renormalization scheme are seen to often fail when used in a theory with an intrinsic mass scale such as the higher derivative theories explored in this paper.
+We have used new techniques, also described in \cite{Buccio:2024hys}, to pull out the dependence on the energy scale of the theory which goes in to the physical running coupling.

+The essential lesson demonstrated in these calculations is that in theories with operators of different dimensions, following the divergences through $\log \Lambda$ or $\log \mu$ does not always yield the correct behavior of running couplings in physical processes.